 Lending Club Notes

-Even more, if you want you can ask them questions if you’re not confident or just need some reassurance, for this example here they asked,
+Even more, if you want you can ask them questions if you’re not confident or just need some reassurance.

-Lending Club actually gives you some direct questions to ask this.
-They did change that a little bit over the past few years, I think as far as privacy act as far as some of the questions you could ask, but they give you a lot of the good basic questions to ask.
-That’s where you can learn more about it.
+Lending Club actually gives you some direct questions to ask.
+They did change that a little bit over the past few years (I think because of a privacy act), but they give you a lot of the good basic questions to ask.

 The other thing too is you could actually choose the term of the note.
-Lending club initially just started out with a 36-month, three-year note.
-They now offer a 60-month note, a five-year note so that’s actually a little bit more return on that one, but you are locked into your own money.
-You can also sell these notes too, so if you are not wanting to hold it for the maturity you can find a buyer, just like selling stock on the open market to find someone to unload those to.
+Lending Club initially just started out with a 36-month, three-year note.
+They now offer a 60-month note so that’s actually a little bit more of a return on that one, but you are locked into your own money.
+You can also sell these notes too, so if you are not wanting to hold it for the maturity you can find a buyer – just like selling stock on the open market.

 Choosing Note Options